riceissa/issarice.com/wiki/good-content.md

 This is the main argument against blogs, or any format where a timestamp is given importance: it's difficult to find the *ideas* that interest you.
 Sure, while content is being added, it might be nice to have the sense that you're waiting for the next post (like a dime novel); but once all has been done, it's rather cumbersome to navigate everything chronologically (though to be fair, most blogs now have categories/tags).

+- One thing I find annoying about Caplan's blog is that I can't just find *all* that he has written on, say, twin studies or eduction or creating one's own "bubble"---all things he has written about on more than one occasion.
+He does a good job of linking everything together, but it's still very much a scavenger hunt of sorts.
+I haven't found the tagging to be useful either---for this mixes all the writers of Econlog together.

+- One solution is to have everything on one page: this is what Gwern does; so you have one page that is all about spaced repetition.

+- But then pages load slowly, and it's hard to get a "big picture" view, and it's also frankly overwhelming.
+What I really like about Caplan's posts is that they are very short.
+One way of describing this is that they are easy to link to from Facebook---it's easy to get a discussion going on Caplan's posts because people are willing to invest a small amount of time into reading the post, then commenting.
+It's hard to do this with Gwern's pages.

+- So the compromise could be this: have one or a few "structural pages" where their purpose is to link out to other "content pages"; each "content page" will be rather short, like Caplan's posts.
+The "structural pages" can contain a short summary of each page it links to, so people can get a concise summary.

 [^ob]: See especially [this fascinating post by Vipul Naik](https://www.facebook.com/groups/openborders/permalink/714458948650829/):

     > When I started the openborders.info website, posts tended to be short,